-Tickmill is regulated in a number of jurisdictions, and the coverage for traders depends on their country of residence.
+Tickmill is regulated across 5 different jurisdictions.
 In the UK the broker is regulated by the Financial Conduct Authority (FCA) under registration number 717270.
-Traders here are also protected under the Financial Services Compensation Scheme with provides insurance for deposits up to £85,000.

 Other jurisdictions fall under the regulation of the Seychelles Financial Services Authority (FSA) under license number SD008.
-In all cases deposits are fully segregated, and clients also benefit from negative balance protection.
+In all cases deposits are fully segregated, and clients also benefit from negative balance protection across all entities.

 Tickmill is also regulated by the Labuan Financial Services Authority (Labuan FSA) in Malaysia and the Financial Sector Conduct Authority (FSCA) in South Africa.

-There are three account types offered at Tickmill for Forex and CFD traders:
+There are three account types offered at Tickmill:

-Classic – This is the basic level account with a minimum deposit of $100 and access to 62 currency pairs as well as a variety of indices, commodities, and bonds.
+This is the basic level account with a minimum deposit of $100 and access to 62 currency pairs as well as a variety of indices, commodities, and bonds.
 The Classic account comes with no commissions and variable spreads that start at 1.6 pips.
-This is the beginner level account.

-VIP – This is the top tier account, made specifically for high volume traders.
-With $50,000 minimum deposit clients at the VIP level get 0 pip spreads, commissions of just $2 per round trip for forex trades, and no commissions on CFDs on indices, oil and bonds.
+This is the top tier account, made specifically for high volume traders.
+With a minimum balance requirement of $50,000, clients at the VIP level get 0 pip spreads, commissions of just 2 currency units per round trip for forex trades, and no commissions on CFD indices, oil and bonds.

 Additionally in November, 2020 Tickmill launched also trading in Futures (currently available to clients of Tickmill UK Ltd)

-The clients can trade Futures across 5 global exchanges such as CME, CBOT, NYMEX, EUREX, COMEX with wide range of contracts covering commodities, precious metals, currencies, bonds and stock indices.
+The clients can trade Futures across 7 global exchanges such as CME, CBOT, NYMEX, EUREX, COMEX, ICE Europe and SMA with a wide range of contracts covering commodities, precious metals, currencies, bonds and stock indices.

-In addition to the live accounts, Tickmill also has a demo account available where clients are able to test the MT4 and CQG platforms and the trading conditions of the broker without risking losses.
-Demo accounts are free and anyone is able to open one to see if Tickmill really does have the fastest execution times in the industry.
-Traders who follow the religion of Islam are also able to take advantage of a swap-free Islamic account.
+In addition to the live accounts, Tickmill also has a demo account available where clients can test the MT4 and CQG platforms and the trading conditions of the broker without risking losses.
+Demo accounts are free and anyone is able to open one and test Tickmill’s trading conditions.
+Traders who follow the Islamic religion can make use of a swap-free Islamic account.

-The only platform offered at Tickmill is the venerable MetaTrader 4 platform, long touted as the world’s leading forex trading platform.
+The only platforms offered at Tickmill are the MetaTrader 4 and MetaTrader 5, long touted as the world’s leading forex trading platform.
 It is a common choice, although some newer traders claim that the platform is outdated, and the user interface needs to be updated.
-Whether that is true of not is a matter of opinion, but what isn’t a matter of opinion is the huge range of indicators available with MT4 and the power of its charting capabilities.

 In November, 2020 Tickmill launched also Futures trading (currently available to clients of Tickmill UK Ltd).
-Clients can trade Futures across 5 global exchanges such as CME, CBOT, NYMEX, EUREX, COMEX with wide range of contracts covering commodities, precious metals, currencies, bonds and stock indices.
+Clients can trade Futures across 7 global exchanges such as CME, CBOT, NYMEX, EUREX, COMEX, SMA and ICE Europe with a wide range of contracts covering commodities, precious metals, currencies, bonds and stock indices.

 The video library is particularly comprehensive, and contains material in English, Russian, Spanish, Arabic, and German.
 The only complaint is that these videos are not arranged by language, which sometimes makes it difficult to find content in your preferred language amidst all the videos.

 Customer service is available 24/5 via email or web form.
-In addition to the webform and email clients are also welcome to use an online chat function or to call directly on the telephone.
-In addition there is a detailed FAQ on the website that can answer most basic questions.
-Telephone and chat support from the Seychelles office is available Monday through Friday from 7:00 to 16:00 GMT, while telephone and chat support from Malaysia is Monday through Friday from 8:00 to 17:00 MST.
+In addition to the webform and email, clients are also welcomed to use an online chat function or to call directly by telephone.
+In addition, there is a detailed FAQ on the website that can answer most basic questions.
+Telephone and chat support from the Seychelles office is available Monday through Friday from 7:00 to 16:00 GMT, while telephone and chat support from Malaysia are Monday through Friday from 8:00 to 17:00 MST.

-As a well respected and regulated broker Tickmill provides excellent service to its clients.
-That said, the asset offering is somewhat limited, and those looking to trade something other than currencies may feel constrained by the lack of diverse offerings at Tickmill.
-Given that the primary offerings are forex pairs it makes sense that Tickmill chose MetaTrader 4 as the platform, since it is well known as the premier forex trading platform.
+As a well-respected and regulated broker Tickmill provides excellent service to its clients.
+Given that the primary offerings are forex pairs it makes sense that Tickmill chose MetaTrader as main platform, since it is well known as the premier forex trading platform.

 While the Classic account avoids commissions, many traders might want to consider the Pro account and its commission structure in order to take advantage of significantly lower spreads.